anatol/booster/docs/manpage.md

 information about what is going on.
 Just add `booster.log=debug,console` kernel parameter and booster provide additional logs.

+### Use TFTP to download logs for unbootable device
+In case of a boot failure, when the devices are missing, logs can still be retrieved from busybox using the network.
+First, set up a tftp server (port 69) on another machine/VM.
+For example on Archlinux, `pacman -S atftp; systemctl start atftpd`.
+Then, edit `/etc/booster.yaml` and add [network support](#config-file) and busybox (`extra_files: busybox`).
+Regenerate the initramfs and reboot.
+Once inside busybox, get the logs and send them to the tftp server:

+    $ dmesg >boot.log
+    $ lsmod >mods.log
+    $ tftp -pl boot.log <server ip>
+    $ tftp -pl mods.log <server ip>

+The logs will be in `/srv/atftp` on the server.

 ## EXAMPLES
 Create an initramfs file specific for the current kernel/host.
 The output file is booster.img: